 Prednisone Side Effects

-Prednisone side effects range from milder adverse events such as nausea, weight gain and headache to more serious complications such as fetal toxicity, allergic reactions and high blood pressure.
+Common short-term prednisone side effects include nausea, weight gain and headaches.
+More serious side effects include fetal toxicity, allergic reactions and high blood pressure.
 Prednisone side effects are more likely to occur with larger doses or long-term therapy.

 - Blurred vision